-The 8.25 percent investment return assumption is at the upper edge of reasonable based on the Plan's asset allocation and is at the upper end of investment return assumptions used by other retirement plans in the United States.
+The 8.25 percent investment return assumption is at the upper end of investment return assumptions used by other retirement plans in the United States.
 The Retirement Plan's inflation assumption of 3.10 percent is 80 basis points higher than Aon's best estimate of future inflation over the next 30 years of 2.30 percent.

 We recommend that the investment return and inflation assumptions continue to be monitored and justified on an annual basis.